 The Outfit Finder on how she makes money Instagramming Love Island clothes

-Are you (like us) obsessively wondering where you can buy Anna's bikinis?
+Are you (like us) obsessively wondering where you can buy Love Island Anna's bikinis?
 Or Amber's cute pj's?
 Or Molly-Mae's entire wardrobe?!
 We know someone who can help.

-Followers don't have to pay a penny to find out where to buy Love Island outfits but, through clever marketing techniques, Laura's managed to turn her knack for online shopping into a nice little money earner – every student's dream, right?
+Followers don't have to pay a penny to find out where to buy Love Island outfits but, through clever marketing techniques, Laura's managed to turn her knack for online shopping into a nice little money earner.

-We chatted to Laura to find out everything from the story behind The Outfit Finder, to her tips on getting A-lister style for less, to (a big one) which Love Island couple she wants to win.
+We chatted to Laura in 2019 to find out everything from the story behind The Outfit Finder, to her tips on getting A-lister style for less, to (a big one) which Love Island couple she wanted to win...

 The story behind The Outfit Finder

-Laura Rider's currently completing her second year of a Media, Culture and Communications degree at Liverpool John Moores University.
-With a love of media and fashion, she launched The Outfit Finder and hopes to follow a career which combines her strongest interests after uni.
+When we spoke to her, Laura Rider was completing a Media, Culture and Communications degree at Liverpool John Moores University.
+With a love for media and fashion, she launched The Outfit Finder and hopes to follow a career that combines her strongest interests after uni.

-Now with nearly 100k followers, The Outfit Finder's quickly building a reputation for being a go-to place to discover where Love Island contestants get their clothes from.
+Now with around 100,000 followers, The Outfit Finder's quickly building a reputation for being a go-to place to discover where Love Island contestants get their clothes from.

-After noticing that a lot of people wanted to know where their favourite stars shopped, but few were able to find out, Laura started the page on Instagram.
+After noticing that a lot of people wanted to know where their favourite celebrities shopped, but few were able to find out, Laura started the Instagram account.
 She told us:

 I constantly used to notice hundreds of people commenting on the Instagram posts of celebrities, particularly reality stars, asking for their outfit details.